 1.2.4.
 Technical Feasibility

+Each proposed IEEE 802 LMSC standard shall provide evidence that the project is technically feasible within the time frame of the project.
+At a minimum, address the following items to demonstrate technical feasibility:

 a) Demonstrated system feasibility

 TVWS regulations are being formulated in various regulatory domains.
 Overall testing and certification programs for the WhiteSpace Devices are being defined.
 Experimental licenses for the WhiteSpace devices are being issued and trials, pilots and deployments of the WhiteSpace devices have begun.